The Santa Fe New Mexican, September 19, 2020

 Until our campaign finance and lobbying laws are reformed to regulate money spent upon political campaigns and in influencing elected officials, the voices of ordinary citizens will continue to be drowned out by the more influential voices of the rich and powerful.
 Unfortunately, although many on Capitol Hill do support changing the current campaign finance and lobbying systems, a majority of them are not motivated to do so.
 Why should they be?
 As campaign winners, they are the direct beneficiaries of this most undemocratic system of electing our federal representatives.
 Since it is unlikely that Congress will act on its own, the American people will have to stand up en masse and demand reform.

-John House is a Santa Fe resident and president of New Mexicans for Money Out of Politics.
+John House is a Santa Fe resident and President of Represent Us New Mexico

 Santa Fe New Mexican, July 20, 2019